 Rodents, such as mice or voles, can also be problematic.
 They chew on tree trunks or roots.
 If using mulch, we suggest using a rodent guard around the base of trees.

 In addition, if mulch is used, pull the mulch back 18 inches away from the trunk during the fall to allow natural predators to help control vole populations.
 In all cases, monitor vole populations within the orchard.
-The apple sign test is recommended to minimize vole populations and subsequent tree damage and death (see Voles in Horticultural Plantings).
+The apple sign test is recommended to minimize vole populations and subsequent tree damage and death.

 Weeds compete with fruit trees for moisture and nutrients.
 Weeds can greatly reduce tree growth and fruit production.
 Orchards are typically managed with a bare ground strip in the tree row between trees or to the drip line for individual trees.